i3p9/mac-setup/README.md

 # Git GPG Setup

-- Install gnupg via `brew install gnupg
+- Install gnupg via `brew install gnupg`
 - Check for existing keys `gpg --list-secret-keys --keyid-format LONG`
 - Follow [this](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-gpg-key) to generate a key and then import it to Git
 - After that, tell git to use the keyid by `git config --global user.signingkey KEYIDHERE`
 - Then tell git to always commit signed `git config --global commit.gpgsign true`
-- Should be good to go.
-Just use `-S` when commiting to sign it.
+- If don't want to global sign commit, just use `-S` when commiting to sign individual commit.

 Troubleshooting: If  `git commit -S -m` is thorwing error, do this:
 - `echo "test" | gpg --clearsign`
-- If error is
+If the error is
 ```
 -----BEGIN PGP SIGNED MESSAGE-----
 Hash: SHA256